Three things I can think of that would improve my ride photos.

 Due to Covid the ‘hands on’ displays and audio tours were unavailable.
 Still highly recommended.

-Lately with small compacts I’ve been struggling to get landscape photos sharp which is my lack of talent however shooting small apertures with a 20mp M4/3 sensor that’s cropped by it’s lens doesn’t help me.
+Lately with small compacts I’ve been struggling to get landscape photos sharp which is mostly my lack of talent however shooting small apertures with a 20mp M4/3 sensor that’s cropped by it’s lens probably doesn’t help.

 Camera (and bike) reviews contain lots of padding now.
 Pages of specs you already know, a simple test and a meaningless rating.
 I’ve been a reader of the highly influential DPReview since it started but lately I feel press release material and personal bias fluff up it’s reviews.

-I came upon a site printing what cameras like mine can actually resolve – PCMag.
-From a modest ceiling at f4 it falls 30% by f11, which aligns with what I see trying to have foreground to distance in focus.
+I came upon a site printing what cameras like my Lumix LX100M2 can actually resolve – PCMag.
+From a modest ceiling at f4 it falls 30% by f11.
+It’s still a nice camera but perhaps I could do with a change.

 Thus I find myself wandering into Bic Camera on my afternoon walks.